 Cu Chi Tunnels

-If you are the kind of people who get interested in the wars, especially Vietnamese war, visiting Cu Chi Tunnels is a must.
-This is a part of a much network of tunnels underneath the land of Vietnam.
+If you are the kind of person who gets interested in wars, especially the Vietnamese war, visiting Cu Chi Tunnels is a must.
+This is a part of a network of tunnels underneath the land of Vietnam.

 Can you imagine how difficult it is to live underground where light and air are inadequate?
 And yet, this was used to hide from enemies, supply food and drugs, and communicate between the Viet Cong soldiers.
 American soldiers called this “Black Echo” to describe the conditions of the tunnels.
-HaHa Tours also provide a Củ Chi Half Day tour that you can enjoy the trip with our enthusiastic tour guides.
-Visit here: http://hahatours.asia/half-day-cu-chi-tour/
+VN Deluxe Trip also provides a Củ Chi Half Day tour that you can enjoy the trip with our enthusiastic tour guides.
+Visit here: https://www.vndeluxetrip.com/cu-chi-tunnels-1-day

 Here, you will know and see how small it is when you go underground to explore the lines and feel the condition.
-This located in Cu Chi District, which is quite far from the city.
-There are three ways to get there, by tours, by bus and by motorbikes.
+This is located in Cu Chi District, which is quite far from the city.
+There are three ways to get there, by tours, by bus, and by motorbikes.